Flag of Mexico: History

-The current national flag was adopted on September 16, 1968, and was confirmed by law on February 24, 1984.
+The current national flag was adopted on 16 September 1968, and was confirmed by law on 24 February 1984.
 The current version is an adaptation of the design approved by presidential decree in 1916 by Venustiano Carranza, where the eagle was changed from a front-facing to a side-facing position.
-Before the adoption of the current national flag, official flags have been used by the government.
-All of these flags used the tricolor pattern, with the only differences being the changes in the coat of arms, which was still charged in the center of the white stripe.
+Before adopting the current national flag, the government used official flags.
+All of these flags used the tricolor pattern with the only difference being the changes in the coat of arms, which was still charged in the center of the white stripe.
 One possible reason for the 1968 flag and arms change was that Mexico City was the host of the 1968 Summer Olympic Games.
-Around this same time period, the plain tricolor flag that Mexico used as its merchant ensign was also legally abandoned.
-The reasoning is that without the coat of arms, the flag would not be the Mexican flag; it would become nearly identical to the Italian flag.
+Around this same period, the plain tricolor flag that Mexico used as its merchant ensign was also legally abandoned.
+The reasoning is that without the coat of arms, the flag would become nearly identical to the Italian flag.

-There was also debate in 1984 about how the coat of arms would be depicted on the reverse of the flag.
-To solve this problem, a PAN deputy proposed a change to the Law of the National Arms, Flag and Anthem that same year to allow for the eagle to face to the right when the reverse of the flag is displayed.
+There was also a debate in 1984 about how the coat of arms would be depicted on the reverse of the flag.
+To solve this problem, a PAN deputy proposed a change to the Law of the National Arms, Flag, and Anthem that same year to allow for the eagle to face to the right when the reverse of the flag is displayed.
 In 1995, the law was changed to include the following: